Islamic State Hacking Division: Concerns

 The group's actions have included online recruiting, website defacement, social media hacks, denial-of-service attacks, and doxing with 'kill lists.'
 The group is classified as low-threat and inexperienced because their history of attacks requires a low level of sophistication and rely on publicly available hacking tools.

 Experts raised doubts about the source and nature of data from released 'kill lists' containing personal information about U.S. Military personnel claimed stolen from hacked U.S. government servers.
 There is no evidence that the United Cyber Caliphate (UCC) compromised U.S. systems.
 The data included public, unclassified, and often outdated information about civilians, non-U.S. citizens, and others built from old data breaches or web scraped data.

-U.S., French, and German intelligence Investigated attacks following the French Television Channel TV5Monde hack and The U.S. CENTCOM Twitter attack.
-All three countries linked actions by the United Cyber Caliphate (UCC) to APT 28, a Russian intelligence group.
+U.S., French, and German intelligence investigated attacks following the French Television Channel TV5Monde hack and The U.S. CENTCOM Twitter attack.
+All three countries linked actions by the United Cyber Caliphate (UCC) to APT 28 (aka Fancy Bear), a Russian intelligence group.